gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Mobs Guide.md

 - If the mob that the fox is attacking is removed and the fox lands in snow layers, it will get snuck in the falling position "sniffing position", to keep this you need to simply relog and make sure the fox never sees any rabbits or chickens or it will reset
 - Fireballs, Wither Skulls, and Llama Spit can all be stopped using a honey and water bubble contraption that will be linked in the "Links" folder
 - Dragon Fireballs can also be stopped using a different honey contraption that will also be linked in the "Links" folder
+- Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to English will make it possible to name Mobs "Name Tag" which is illegal
+- Using this setup you can obtain floating wind charges that are not moving https://www.youtube.com/shorts/gcm_0NAtwtE
+- Pushing a Witch into an end portal while it is drinking a potion will keep it in it's drinking animation
+- Drowneds that pick up tridents in this version won't be able to throw them